kimintime/fs13-react-budget-public/README.md

 Site can be found at - https://kitbudgetapp.netlify.app

 This is a very simple Budget App, that tracks deposits and expenses, allows transfer to savings, and setting target savings goals, showing the percentage of that goal saved.
 It can also show and hide an ongoing list of transactions.
+Expenses are displayed in red.

 ## How to Use